-For 1200 years one of the most dangerous but exciting rituals “Onbashira” is performed after every 6 years in Japan.
-In this large groups of people ride tree logs weighing as much as 12 tonnes down the mountains.
+For 1200 years one of the most dangerous but exciting rituals “Onbashira” happens after every 6 years in Japan.
+Large groups of people ride tree logs weighing as much as 12 tonnes down the mountains.

-Why is Onbashira considered so dangerous
+Why is Onbashira so dangerous?

-Featured Pic Credit: https://www.kuriositas.com/2016/05/onbashira-most-dangerous-festival-in.html
+- Featured Pic Credit: https://www.kuriositas.com/2016/05/onbashira-most-dangerous-festival-in.html